ShankarNarayananS/URL-Minion/README.md

 ![URL](https://github.com/ShankarNarayanan97/URL-Minion/blob/master/URL_shortener.JPG)

-<h3> A project to demonstrate the use of Node JS,Express JS,MongoDB,Mongoose and EJS to develop a URL Shortner in a local server</h3>
+<h3> A project to demonstrate the use of Node JS,Express JS,MongoDB,Mongoose and EJS to develop a URL Shortner that can be deployed in any server with ease</h3>